 \section{Introduction}

 Turbulent stratified flows exhibit a complex interplay between reversible and irreversible processes, each providing crucial insights into the other.
-Reversible aspects are typically associated with adiabatic stirring, which deforms isopycnal surfaces, increasing their areas and magnifying irreversible effects by enhancing tracer gradients.
+Reversible aspects are typically associated with adiabatic stirring, which deforms isopycnal surfaces, increases their areas, and magnifies irreversible effects by enhancing tracer gradients.
 This process leads to the dissipation of mechanical energy and tracer variances at increasingly smaller scales through molecular and diffusive processes \citep{Eckart1948}.
-The concept of available potential energy (APE), originally formulated by \citet{Margules1903} and \citet{Lorenz1955} and adapted to the study of turbulent stratified mixing by \citet{Winters1995}, serves as a key tool for distinguishing between reversible and irreversible processes.
-APE theory posits that the potential energy (PE) of any stratified fluid can be partitioned into a component (the APE) available for {\em reversible} conversions with kinetic energy (KE) and a component (the background potential energy, BPE) that is not.
-In \citet{Lorenz1955} approach, the BPE is defined as the PE of a flattened state of minimum potential energy obtainable from the actual state through an adiabatic re-arrangement of mass, effectively representing the `heat' content of the fluid (Tailleux 2025, in preparation).
-Consequently, APE theory provides a natural framework for assigning distinct energetic signatures to reversible and irreversible processes.
+The concept of available potential energy (APE), originally formulated by \citet{Margules1903} and \citet{Lorenz1955} and later adapted to the study of turbulent stratified mixing by \citet{Winters1995}, serves as a key tool for distinguishing between reversible and irreversible processes.
+APE theory posits that the potential energy (PE) of any stratified fluid can be partitioned into a component (the APE) available for {\em reversible} conversions with kinetic energy (KE), and a component (the background potential energy, BPE) that is not.
+In Lorenz's approach, the BPE is defined as the PE of a flattened state of minimum potential energy obtainable from the actual state through an adiabatic rearrangement of mass \cite{Lorenz1955}.
+Consequently, APE theory provides a natural framework for assigning distinct energetic signatures to reversible and irreversible processes \citep{Butler2013}.
 Reversible processes affect the APE of the fluid while leaving the BPE unaffected, whereas irreversible processes entail an energy transfer between the APE and BPE.
-In most cases, the net transfer occurs from the APE to be BPE; however, the reverse conversion is occasionally possible, as observed in double-diffusive instabilities, e.g., \citet{Middleton2020,Middleton2021,Tailleux2024}.
+In most cases, the net transfer occurs from the APE to the BPE; however, the reverse conversion is occasionally possible, as observed in double-diffusive instabilities (e.g., \citet{Middleton2020,Middleton2021,Tailleux2024}).
 In the local theory of APE, the conversion rate between APE and BPE is generally referred to as the APE dissipation rate, denoted as $\varepsilon_p$.
 Although initially introduced in the context of Boussinesq fluids, the nature of $\varepsilon_p$ in the fully compressible Navier-Stokes equations has been discussed by \citet{Tailleux2009,Tailleux2013c,Tailleux2024}.
 In the global APE framework of \citet{Winters1995}, the volume-integrated APE dissipation rate is represented by the term $\Phi_d - \Phi_i$.
 Together with the viscous dissipation rate $\varepsilon_k$, the sum $\varepsilon_k+\varepsilon_p$ represents the total dissipation of mechanical energy, defined as the sum of KE and APE.